 In case of failure during any type test, the Supplier is either required to manufacture a fresh sample lot and repeat all type tests successfully or repeat that particular type tests at least three times successfully on the samples selected from the already manufactured lot at their own expenses.
 In case a fresh lot is manufactured for testing then the lot already manufactured shall be rejected.

-In order to expedite equipment delivery in stipulated time schedule, the equipment may required to be shipped and installed at site before the completion of type testing.
+In order to expedite equipment delivery in stipulated time schedule, the equipment may require to be shipped and installed at site before the completion of type testing.
 However, if the type testing does not pass successfully, the required modification shall be done by the Contractor in already delivered equipment at no additional cost to Employer.